Casi7/Casi7/README.md

 - 👋 Hi, I’m @Casi7
-- 👀 I’m interested in being a saver
+- 👀 I’m interested in being a savior
 - 🌱 I’m currently learning bio
 - 💞️ I’m looking to collaborate with myself
 - 📫 How to reach me grab the mask and gloves dial 100